digiltd/oh-rtd-test/RFXCOM-Binding.md

 The `rfxcom:serialPort` value is the identification of the serial port on the host system where RFXCOM controller is connected, e.g.
 "COM1" on Windows,"/dev/ttyS0" on Linux or "/dev/tty.PL2303-0000103D" on Mac.

 The `rfxcom:setMode` value is optional.
 Set mode command can be used to configure RFXCOM controller to listening to various receiver protocols.
-This is very useful because the receiver will become more sensitive when none required protocols are disabled.
-You can use the RFXmngr application to configure the controller and get the valid configuration command.
+This is very useful because the receiver will become more sensitive when only the required protocols are enabled.
+You can use the RFXmngr application to get the valid configuration command.
 Command must be a 28 characters (14 bytes) hexadecimal string.
+You can also use this to get the Device Ids needed below.

 ## Item Binding Configuration